microsoft/rushjs.io-website/pages/advanced/phantom_deps.md

 Wait a sec -- two of these libraries are not declared as dependencies in the **package.json** file.
 How is this working at all!?
-It turns out that **brace-expansion** is a dependency of **minimatch**, and **glob** is a dependency of **rimraf**, and during installation NPM has flattened their folders to be under **my-library/node_modules**.
+It turns out that **brace-expansion** is a dependency of **minimatch**, and **glob** is a dependency of **rimraf**.
+During installation, NPM has flattened their folders to be under **my-library/node_modules**.
 The NodeJS `require()` function finds them there, because it probes for folders without considering the **package.json** files at all.
 This is perhaps counterintuitive, but it seems to work just fine.
-Maybe it's a convenient shorthand?
+Maybe it's a feature and not a bug?

-Unfortunately it creates a risk of future failures:
+Unfortunately it's a bug in this package.
+It can lead to unexpected malfunctions or errors:

-- **Breaking API changes:**  Although our library's **package.json** declared that it needs **minimatch** version 3, we don't have any say about the version of **brace-expansion** that we'll get.
+- **Incompatible versions:**  Although our library's **package.json** declared that it needs **minimatch** version 3, we don't have any say about the version of **brace-expansion** that we'll get.
 The [SemVer rules](https://semver.org/) make it perfectly legal for a PATCH release of **minimatch** to incorporate a MAJOR upgrade of